nexus-js/nexusHub/docs/deploymentInstructions.md

 ### Run locally

 Now run your container locally to see that it works.
-Map the container port to your machines port with `p`.
+Map the container port to your machines port with `-p`.

 ```
 docker run -p 8000:8000 tatecarson/dice-game